 Hong Kong reports 5 new COVID-19 cases

-A woman wearing a mask walks on a street in Hong Kong, south China, April 10, 2021.
-Hong Kong's Center for Health Protection (CHP) reported five more confirmed cases of COVID-19 on Saturday, taking its total tally to 11,568.
-(Xinhua/Li Gang)
+HONG KONG, April 14 (Xinhua) -- Hong Kong's Center for Health Protection (CHP) reported five additional confirmed cases of COVID-19 on Wednesday, the 26th consecutive day for the figure to stay below 10.

-HONG KONG, April 10 (Xinhua) -- Hong Kong's Center for Health Protection (CHP) reported five more confirmed cases of COVID-19 on Saturday, taking its total tally to 11,568.
+According to the CHP, there were four imported cases and one local case which was epidemiologically linked with another local case confirmed earlier, taking the total tally to 11,612.

-The new cases included two local infections that were epidemiologically linked with a local case confirmed earlier.
-The three imported cases were from the Philippines, Pakistan and India, according to the CHP.
+A total of 146 cases have been recorded in the past 14 days, including 30 local cases of which nine are from unknown sources, the CHP said.

 Photos